Paris de Grassis: Works

-De Grassis was not a historian, merely a chronicler; with professional care he jotted down the minutiae of all pontifical ceremonies, trivial occurrences at the Roman Curia, the consistories and processions, the coming and going of ambassadors, journeys, etc. He had no political prejudices, though he shows that he had but small sympathy for the French or for various curial dignitaries.
+De Grassis was not a historian, merely a chronicler; with professional care he jotted down the minutiae of all pontifical ceremonies, trivial occurrences at the Roman Curia, the consistories and processions, the coming and going of ambassadors, journeys, etc. His writings are generally unsympathetic towards the French and towards various curial dignitaries.
 His sole interest was ceremonial and court etiquette and the meticulous recording of all details relating to such.
-Nevertheless, his eye was alert to catch all that went on around him; in consequence we owe him quite a number of anecdotes that throw much light on the characters of the two popes.
-Moreover, being the almost inseparable companion of both popes on their journeys, e.g. of Julius II during his campaign against the Romagna, he supplies us with many details that fill in or set off the narrative of the historian, down to such minute details such as the popes' food preferences and daily attire.
+Nevertheless, his eye was alert to catch all that went on around him; in consequence his writings include quite a number of anecdotes that throw much light on the characters of the two popes.
+Moreover, being the almost inseparable companion of both popes on their journeys, e.g. of Julius II during his campaign against the Romagna, he supplies many details that fill in or set off the narrative of the historian, down to such minute details such as the popes' food preferences and daily attire.
 Ordinarily his work offers more to the historian of Renaissance culture than to the student of ecclesiastico-political conditions.

 The sixteen manuscript copies of the Diarium are not all complete, the more important codices being those of the Vatican Library and of the Rossiana Library at Vienna.
 British scholars have also made substantial use of a seventeenth-century copy of the diary housed in the British Library.
 The definitive discussion of de Grassis' diary, the manuscripts, and his other compositions can be found in Marc Dykmans' collection of essays in the journal Ephemerides liturgicae (1982, 1985, 1986).

 De Grassis wrote treatises on a variety of topics pertaining to Roman Catholic liturgy and the liturgical ceremonies and diplomatic practices of the papal court in the early sixteenth century.